Vaibhavbhaskarr/Save-text-as-file/README.md

 </html>
 ```

 In the HTML file, the script.js and the style.css files are linked.
 After which we have added the main components of our code.
-We have a `textarea` which has a placeholder "Enter something to save".
+We have a `textarea` which has a `placeholder` "Enter something to save".
 There is a dummy default text "Hello Programmmerzzzzz".
+Then there is another textfield which is for the "Enter file name".
+Then comes the `Save as` option, where we use `Select`